themeblvd/theme-blvd-layout-builder/readme.txt

 * Fixed Layout Information not saving properly from Builder.
 * Fixed custom layout selection not displaying on Edit Page screen when no layouts exist yet.
 * Removed "Tweet" element.
 Use [Tweeple](http://wordpress.org/extend/plugins/tweeple) instead.
+* Fixed any conflicts when activated with [Theme Blvd Bundle](http://wordpress.org/extend/plugins/theme-blvd-bundle).

 = 1.1.0 =